1991 French Open

 The 1991 French Open was a tennis tournament that took place on the outdoor clay courts at the Stade Roland Garros in Paris, France.
 The tournament was held from 27 May until 9 June.
 It was the 90th staging of the French Open, and the second Grand Slam tennis event of 1991.
+It marked the centenary of the inaugural tournament.